chibisnorlax/acnhfaq/faq/events.md

 nav_order: 7
 permalink: events/
 ---
+~ type things directly in to the page! ~

 # Events
 {: .no_toc }
 Events are special days where (in most cases) a special NPC will arrive on the island to host said event.
 You will be rewarded in some form or another, either with furniture, DIYs, or even reactions.
 Events are usually **time-locked**, that is, they will only be available when they are unlocked on the actual date of the event in realtime (which we will term as [BCAT or NTP unlocks](/acnhfaq/tt#what-are-bcat-or-ntp-unlocks)).